 Another route business owners take is to treat someone in their organization who deals with finances like a CFO.
 This could be the controller (bad idea), CPA (worse idea), or bookkeeper (worst idea).

-While professionals in these roles may have some acumen when it comes to finances, they are not trained in the planning skills that a CFO possesses.
+While professionals in these roles may have some acumen when it comes to finances, they are not trained in the planning skills that a CFO possesses and may not have the capacity given their other responsibilities.
 As a result, what a business owner often gets is a guess that’s as good as their own.

 Outsourced CFO Services